AshKatale/assure-fi/README.md

 # Project Setup

 This project uses [Vite](https://vitejs.dev/) for fast development and hot module replacement.
-This guide explains how to clone the repository, install dependencies, and run the project on `localhost:3000`.
+This guide explains how to clone the repository, install dependencies, and run the project on local machine at `localhost:3000`.

 ## Prerequisites